AdobeDocs/campaign-web.en/help/v8/direct-mail/create-direct-mail.md

     ![](assets/dm-settings.png){zoomable="yes"}

-1. Once your direct mail delivery is ready, click the **[!UICONTROL Review and send]** button to validate and send your delivery.
+1. Once your direct mail delivery is ready, click the **[!UICONTROL Review and send]** button to validate and send your delivery and generate the extraction file.
 [Learn how to preview and send a direct mail delivery](send-direct-mail.md)